Who is Japan's King of the Hill?

 Prefecture(s): Shizuoka, Nagano

-Towering in the back of this picture like a sharp spear, it is not hard to understand where Mt.
-Yari got is name from, yari being Japanese for spear.
+Towering in the back of this picture like a sharp spear, is the peak of Mt.
+Yari.
+It is not hard to understand how Mt.
+Yari, or Yarigatake, got its name.
+Yari is Japanese for spear.
+This 5th highest Japanese mountain peak is part of the Hida Mountains of Japan.